What the new EV funding for trucks, e-vans and depot charging means for fleets

 The mean temperature was 9.5°C, which surpassed the long-term climatological average by 1.4°C, making it the warmest spring since records began in 1884.
 Eight of the 10 warmest UK springs have happened since 2000, and the three hottest since 2017.
 Scotland and Northern Ireland experience particularly high temperatures, both up 1.6°C on average.

 Going further, June was the second warmest on average for the UK since records began, and the hottest that England has ever experienced.
+Unfortunately, this is likely to become ever more common in the future, and fleet operators need to be prepared for how hot weather will impact their operatons.

-There are several things you can do to help improve your EV’s range in the hot weather.
-This includes driving gently and avoiding accelerating harshly, using your air conditioning mindfully, and driving in ‘eco’ mode if your EV model enables it.
-Check out our recent blog on range anxiety for a deep dive into EV range and our tips for maximising it.
+There are several things that fleet managers and drivers can do to help improve an EV’s range in the hot weather, saving both money and time.
+This includes training your drivers to drive gently, avoiding accelerating and braking harshly, using the air conditioning mindfully, and driving in ‘eco’ mode if your EV models have it.
+Where possible, ensure that your drivers keep the windows shut and only carry essential weight.

 This is an essential part of driving an EV, no matter the weather conditions.
 Under or overinflated tyres can affect tyre grip, braking and rolling distance, tyre lifespan and charge consumption.
+For organisations with multiple vehicles, these small changes can compound over the entire fleet and cause a measurable reduction in efficiency, and an increase in costs.

 However, in hotter weather, these dangers are exacerbated.
 On an average day, friction and resistance result in a build-up of heat inside car tyres, but hotter weather increases pressure.
 Every 10°C rise or fall in temperature affects a tyre’s pressure by between 1 and 2 PSI (pound-force per square inch).

 Lithium-ion batteries perform best between 20-25°C, whilst higher temperatures can result in decreased range and may lead to battery damage.
-However, many people drive EVs in hot locations, such as Southern California, continental Europe, and South and East Asia, with few issues.
+However, many people drive and charge EVs in hot locations, such as Southern California, continental Europe, and South and East Asia, with few issues.

 Sources